 - By the time syrup reaches 118C-120C / 244-248F, the egg white & fine sugar mixture should be already reaching a consistency of somewhere between foamy and soft peak

-- Once syrup on the right temp remove from heat.
+- Once syrup at the right temp remove from heat.
 Keep the Stand mixer speed on medium and begin slowly pouring the syrup down on the side of the mixing bowl making sure that the syrup flows on the side only and does not get onto the whisk

 - Increase Stand mixer speed to medium / high and continue whisking the meringue until it forms early stiff peaks meaning it is strong enough to hold its shape but not over whipped

-- Once meringue as well as almond paste ready, gently fold in meringue into the marzipan with the help of a Rubber spatula.
+- Once meringue as well as almond paste is ready, gently fold in meringue into the marzipan paste with the help of a Rubber spatula.
 Fold meringue in thirds, making sure that each third is fully incorporated before adding the next

 - The first third is about loosening up the marzipan, the second third already working on the macaronage process and somewhat pressing the air out and the last third is fine tuning the consistency to the stage you need that is ribbon stage

 - After adding the last third of the meringue make sure you check the consistency of the macaron batter every few seconds.
-When you lift the Rubber spatula over the mixture the batter should fall slowly forming a ribbon.
-Try to write number 8 with the ribbon, once the consistency allows to write the number 8, it is very likely that your macaron batter is ready
+When you lift the Rubber spatula over the mixture the batter should fall slowly forming

-- Rest the macarons on room temp for about 25-40 minutes depending on your kitchen temperature and humidy.
+- Rest the macarons on room temp for about 25-40 minutes depending on temperature and humidy.
 Test by gently touching the macarons, it should feel dry on the touch and proper skin should form on the surface of them

 - Pre-heat oven while macarons are drying.
 I recommend to bake the macarons 155C / 311F but I pre-heat my oven +20C / 68F more as when I open the oven door, the temp drops.
 Make sure you use a Digital oven thermometer to check your real oven temp

-- Bake the macarons for 14-15 minutes, adjust if necessary to your oven
+- Bake the macarons for 14-15 minutes, adjust if necessary to your oven (use my Troubleshooting guide)

 Filling & Decorating